Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 -  **Register as a baker**: Make the account a baker account.
 See :ref:`Add a baker account in the Desktop Wallet <create-baker-desktop>`.
 If the account is already a baker account, you'll see **Baking** which contains a list of options for managing a baker account: :ref:`Remove baker <remove-baker>`, :ref:`Update baker keys<update-baker-keys>`, :ref:`Update baker stake<change-baker-stake>`, and :ref:`Update baker restake earnings<change-restake-settings>`.

 - **Register as a delegator**: Register the account as a delegator.
-See :ref:`Delegation in the Desktop Wallet<delegation-dw>` and :ref:`Delegation<delegation-concept>` for information about delegation.
+See :ref:`Delegation in the Desktop Wallet<delegation>` and :ref:`Delegation<delegation-concept>` for information about delegation.
 If you are already delegating, you'll see **Delegation** which contains a list of options for managing delegation.

 Edit account name
 -----------------